mstroeck/fb-chatbot-boilerplate/README.md

 ### Setup your Facebook App

 1. Create or configure a Facebook App here (https://developers.facebook.com/apps/).
+(You also probably should set up a new Facebook Page while you're at it - don't use a page you are already using in production.)

     ![Create a new Facebook App](/public/img/documentation-img/create_new_app.png)